DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 }).BindToFolder(Model).GetHtml()
 ```

-Other operations on files organized by the File Manager (copy, delete, download, etc.) are configured using the [`SettingsEditing`](http://help.devexpress.com/#AspNet/DevExpressWebMvcFileManagerSettings_SettingsEditingtopic) property.
+Other operations on files organized by the File Manager (copy, delete, download, etc.) are configured through the [`SettingsEditing`](http://help.devexpress.com/#AspNet/DevExpressWebMvcFileManagerSettings_SettingsEditingtopic) property.
 All such operations are disabled by default.

 #### 1.2.2 Prevent Uncontrolled Disk Space Consumption